steadylearner/Python-Blog/posts/Docker/How to use Docker commands.md

 </details>

-I hope you could install what you think necessary in your image.
+I hope you could install what you think necessary in your Docker container.

 You can skip this yarn relevant part and use default npm commands instead.
-Otherwise, read this post(https://linuxize.com/post/how-to-install-yarn-on-ubuntu-18-04/) for more information.
+Otherwise, read [this post](https://linuxize.com/post/how-to-install-yarn-on-ubuntu-18-04/) for more information.

 Verify the [Yarn] version first in it.